anony-conf/USC-PFN/README.md

   year={2023}
 }

+@inproceedings{ge2021parser,
+  title={Parser-free virtual try-on via distilling appearance flows}, author={Ge, Yuying and Song, Yibing and Zhang, Ruimao and Ge, Chongjian and Liu, Wei and Luo, Ping}, booktitle={Proceedings of the IEEE/CVF conference on computer vision and pattern recognition}, pages={8485--8493}, year={2021}
+}

+@inproceedings{ge2021disentangled,
+  title={Disentangled Cycle Consistency for Highly-realistic Virtual Try-On}, author={Ge, Chongjian and Song, Yibing and Ge, Yuying and Yang, Han and Liu, Wei and Luo, Ping}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={16928--16937}, year={2021}
+}

 @inproceedings{jandial2020sievenet,
   title={Sievenet: A unified framework for robust image-based virtual try-on}, author={Jandial, Surgan and Chopra, Ayush and Ayush, Kumar and Hemani, Mayur and Krishnamurthy, Balaji and Halwai, Abhijeet},